arcturo/library/coffeescript/chapters/04_idioms.md

     hash or= {}

 If hash evaluates to `false`, then it's set to an empty object.
-It's important to note here that this expression also recognizes `0`, `""` and `[]` as false.
+It's important to note here that this expression also recognizes `0`, `""` and `null` as false.
 If that isn't your intention, you'll need to use CoffeeScript's existential operator, which only gets activated if `hash` is `undefined` or `null`:

 <span class="csscript"></span>